Exploring Housing Costs Across Alaska

 Rent costs vary considerably across the state, depending on the popularity of the city in question.
 In Juneau, for example, people can expect to pay an average of $1,706 per month for their rent payment alone.
 Wasilla, on the other hand, has much lower rents, currently hovering around $1,275.

 When renting a multi-family home, such as a condo or apartment, rent payments typically cover water, sewer, and garbage.
-This is often untrue for those renting single-family dwellings or a duplex unit unless the landlord agrees to cover those services prior to lease signing.
+This is often untrue for those renting single-family dwellings or a duplex unit unless the landlord agrees to cover those services prior to filling out and approving a rental application.

 Real Estate Prices